Dry Itchy Skin Relief

 • Restore Moisture – When you have sunburn, your skin can feel dry and itchy.
 Prolonged exposure to UV rays can cause sun damage leading to the skin losing moisture as skin cells are destroyed or damaged.
 As a result, dry, flaky skin can peel off, which may cause itchiness.
 To soothe your skin during the healing process apply Vaseline® Jelly.
 As with itch relief for everyday dry skin, the jelly will help to replenish essential moisture, soothe itchiness from dryness, and may help keep your sunburned skin looking smoother as your skin heals itself.

 • Apply a Cold Compress – Sunburned skin often feels hot and itchy.
 Try using a cold compress to cool the skin and help relieve discomfort.
 Soak a small towel in cold water and apply directly to the affected areas for effective relief.

-- Prevent Itching All Over the Body Associated with Dry Skin
+- Helping Prevent Itching All Over the Body Associated with Dry Skin

 • Fight the Urge to Scratch – Constant scratching can damage your skin, which could make your itch worse.
 Although it’s difficult, try not to scratch.
 Keep your nails short and clean, so that if you do scratch you’re less likely to break the skin.

 • Bathing – Bathe or shower in cool or lukewarm water to help prevent and relieve itching.
 Hot water can strip the skin of natural oils making it dry.
-Take shorter showers and remember to apply moisturiser after bathing to lock in moisture.
+Take shorter showers and baths, and remember to apply moisturizer after bathing to lock in moisture.

 Dry, itchy skin can happen to anyone, at anytime.
 But, don’t just sit there and bear it – take action.
 With these tips on dealing with itchiness caused by dryness, you may be able to resist the urge to scratch!